Robert Sellers (psychologist): Personal life

 Sellers married Tabbye Chavous, a professor of psychology and education at the University of Michigan.
 The couple met at the University of Virginia, and co-authored the Multidimensional Model of Racial Identity (MMRI) in 1998.
+Chavous currently holds Sellers' former position as the Vice Provost for Equity and Inclusion & Chief Diversity Officer for the University of Michigan.
 His mother, Eddie Lee Ralls Sellers, worked as a nurse, and opened her own community health center.
 His father, Richard David Sellers, was a Presbyterian minister.
 He was born in Morgantown, West Virginia and grew up with two brothers, David and Daniel, and one sister, Gwendolyn.
 He began playing football at age 6 and continued his career at Howard University, where he received All-American honors.